The Little Foxes

 Wonderful film adaptation.
 So wonderful you might not even realize it is an adaptation of a stage play.
 And most remarkably, it's based on a screenplay by the playwright.
 Lillian Hellman had started as a screenwriter before she became a playwright and seems to have put her Hollywood experience to good use with The Little Foxes.

 Usually film adaptations try to open up the play, take it off the stage and into the world with more scenery and secondary characters.
 The 1941 film of The Little Foxes certainly does this, with the aid of three writers, including the fabulous Dorothy Parker, who are credited for "additional scenes and dialogue".
-Legendary director William Wyler makes it all fit together seamlessly.
+Legendary director William Wyler makes it fit together seamlessly.

 But the real opening up is accomplished by building the character of Regina's daughter Alexandra, played by Teresa Wright who was nominated for an Academy Award for her performance.
-In the play she is merely an observer who adopts a contrary stance at the end, but in the movie we watch her go through the whole process from blithe innocence through disillusion to rebellion.
+In the play she is merely an observer who adopts a contrary stance at the end, but in the movie we watch her go through the whole process from blithe innocence to disillusion to rebellion.

 To help her along in the transformation, a new character is created—a cynical young journalist (Richard Carlson) who gradually wins both the girl's heart and her mind.
 Of course, adding a love interest for Alexandra couldn't but help the otherwise dark drama at the box office.
 The thus-expanded role of Alexandra launched Wright's film career and she would star in movies and on television for the next five decades.